lahiruroot/Git-it/.github/ISSUE_TEMPLATE/-congrats-on-submit-your-first-pull-request-.md

 ---
-name: Your Name / Batch / DD-MM-YYY
+name: " Congrats on submit your first pull request!"
-about: " Issue title"
+about: 'Your  Name | Batch '
 title: " Congrats on submit your first pull request!"
 labels: Complete
 assignees: lahiruroot